franfj/JabberEmoticonsScript/README.md

 # JabberEmoticonsScript
-Script written in Python for adding emoticons to Cisco Jabber client automatically.
+Script written in Python for adding emoticons to a Cisco Jabber client automatically.